DoctorPCOD/DoctorPCOD/labs/readme.md

 Following are resources for each of the microcontrollers labs.
 Each page contains a link to the lab manual, a list of related equipment videos, helpful links, any known errata, and other tools that will help you to be successful when doing the labs.

+Memory usage is provided to show a baseline that is based on code I wrote.
+Use these values as a "smell test."
+If your program or data memory usage are much larger than one of my values, you may want to reconsider your approach to programming that circuit.
+If you're able to do better than my values, please feel free to let me know and get some bragging rights!

 Note: Labs 14-17 were written for the duration of the spring 2020 semester in which we were required to work off-campus.
 They may not be required work in a typical semester.

 ## Lab 1: Introduction to Arduino Uno and ATmega328P